 The next important factor that must have happened is that you have to have seen a GP or doctor at a hospital.
 This is because, when making a claim for compensation, we need to be able to demonstrate a) that you were in fact injured and b) how severe the injury was.
 These two elements make up the general damage’s element of a claim and without a medical record are impossible to prove.

-Finally, you’ll need to ensure that you make your claim within the allowed time limits.
+Finally, you’ll need to ensure that you make your claim within the allowed time limits according to personal injury law in Switzerland or the UK, depending on who you’re claiming against.
 Every country has its own time frames for making an accident claim and if you file too late, you’ll find that it will be rejected.

 In the UK, we have a 3 year time limit from the date the accident happened to begin your claim.
 The only exception to this is when you don’t know about your injuries or illness until a later date.
 For instance, if you attend a doctors for a medical assessment and they diagnose a condition that can be linked to your accident, then your 3 year time limit begins when you receive the diagnosis.